 Much of what drags down TIG is its numerous pacing issues and unhealthy stretches of filler.
 What’s sure to irk many historically-minded viewers is that most of that filler is fictitious writing added in as lame attempts to stir up extra drama in the story.
-Various subplots involving Soviet spies embedded in the British MI6 division and the particular’s of this love triangle or that are unnecessary and don’t add a whole lot to the overarching plot or Alan Turing’s (Cumberbatch’s) character.
+Various subplots involving Soviet spies embedded in the British MI6 division and the particulars of this love triangle or that are unnecessary and don’t add much to the overarching plot or Alan Turing’s (Cumberbatch’s) character.
 This narrative fat might not be so tiresome if not for the film’s flat, boring cinematography, but this is the movie we got.

-In the end, TIG is worth watching if only for obligatory viewing of all eight 2015 Best Picture nominations, and considerably more so if you wanna see Cumberbatch at the height of his powers.
+In the end, The Imitation Game is worth watching if only for obligatory viewing of all eight 2015 Best Picture nominations, and considerably more so if you want to see Benedict Cumberbatch at the height of his powers.
 Beyond that though, the film is none too special as either a wartime intelligence-drama or a historical period piece.
 It’ll fill you with plenty of warm feelings by the end, but there’s little here to truly captivate anyone or anything you’ll remember after you leave the theatre.
-But again, at least it tries more than The Theory of Everything
+But again, at least it tries more than The Theory of Everything.

-— However… nothing much terribly exciting or dramatic happens at all during the whole movie (visually, its style is uninteresting), and things aren’t helped by numerous side-plots that don’t go anywhere and altogether uninteresting romantic teases.
+— However… nothing much exciting or dramatic happens during the whole movie (visually, its style is uninteresting), and things aren’t helped by numerous side-plots that don’t go anywhere and altogether uninteresting romantic teases.

 —> ON THE FENCE